garoyeri/aws-workshop-dotnet/docs/04-hello-database.md

 You may have noticed that there was no password creation or handoff of credentials for the database.
 If you scour the CDK, you won't see a hardcoded password string anywhere.
 So what gives?
 Well, the CDK will generate a randomized secret password, and the database construct will populate the rest.
 The secret in AWS looks suspiciously like the `src/AwsHelloWorldWeb/DatabaseSettings.cs` file, and gets populated at startup.

 I've added the code from the [`Kralizek.Extensions.Configuration.AWSSecretsManager`](https://github.com/Kralizek/AWSSecretsManagerConfigurationExtensions) library, which needed an upgrade on its dependencies, but it otherwise unchanged.
 This magical little library will fetch the specified secrets and populate them in the configuration store.

+## Lambda Too!

+There is a Lambda + Database deployment stack as well: `DeployDatabaseLambdaStack` if you're interested.
+It works the same way, except that the API itself is a Lambda instead of a container.
+The migration function is still a Lambda (because that's easier).